dataesr/bso-publications/doc/bso.md

  - **hosted on an open repository and by the publisher**: Free to read on the publisher webpage and there is a free copy in an OA repository.

-Obviously, this does not impact the overall Open Access rate, but this balanced division, with no preference for the VoR, give a different picture.
+Obviously, this does not impact the overall Open Access rate, but this balanced division, with no preference for the VoR, gives a different picture.
 The next figure shows the kind of impact choosing one or the other OA type break down.

 ![Open Access hosting types](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/oa_types.png){ width=450 }